milos-nikolic/pcb-example/README.md

-# This is masic pcb dezign example
+# This is basic pcb design example

 ## With dual-layer